cloudevents/spec/messagecatalog/spec.md

 key on any Message Catalog that holds a copy of that Message definition version.

-As discussed in 2.2.2, the URI might not be network resolvable or the network location may not be reachable from everywhere.
+As discussed in 2.2.2, the URI might not be network resolvable or the network location MAY not be reachable from everywhere.
 That is a key motivation for replication.

-The operation to obtain a Message definition version is a GET on `/messagedefinition?uri={uri}`, with the required parameter being the Message definition version URI.
+The operation to obtain a Message definition version is a GET on `/messagedefinition?uri={uri}`, with the REQUIRED parameter being the Message definition version URI.

 The returned payload is the Message definition document.